Job Classification: Administrative Support 3

 - High school diploma.

-- Directly related experience considered on the basis of: one year of experience for one year of education.
+- Directly related experience considered as one year of experience for one year of education.

 - 18 years of age.